ksfajardo/PI01_ML_OPS/README.md

 ## Acknowledgment

-Here is some people I would like to thank for their continuous support during the development of this project: </br>
+Here are a few people I would like to thank for their unwavering support throughout the development of this project: </br>

 First, to my beloved Full-Stack Developer boyfriend, William, who talked me out of using Render for my API and told me to go for something more challenging: Thank you, you were right.
 Docker and Google Cloud are indeed the GOAT. </br>